RE3-Github-Organization/circle2web/content/services/_index.md

     URL: "#contact"
     label: Request an offer
 - title: Security Operations Strategy
-  short_markdown: We’ll help you map your progress to find out where you are and build
+  short_markdown: We’ll help you map your progress and build a roadmap for your Security
-    a roadmap for your Security Operations future together with you.
-We can also assess and benchmark your current MSSP services and suggest improvements
+    Operations future.
+We can also assess and benchmark your current MSSP services and suggest improvements.
   content_markdown: "Over the past few years, many organizations has taken the first
     steps towards their Security Operations program.
-Some has started to build the capability internally while the majority seems to rely on external parties providing managed services for detecting cybersecurity events.\n\nFrom our viewpoint, the market for managed security services has recently exploded, flooding an ever-growing range of superlatives from a never-ending number of marketing departments. \n\nReality checks are few but when actual service deliveries once in a while gets scrutinized, expectations are often not met.
-SIEM-centric service propositions builds up extensive licensing and operational costs, while the value provided seems to go the opposite direction. \n\nWe will be your pilot, assist you in navigating your valuable ship through the rough waters of cybersecurity\n\n- Supporting the decision in which MSSP to put your trust in managed SOC\n- Reviewing the business value and testing the actual delivery of your currently contracted security services suppliers\n- Building the strategy and roadmap for your internal SOC in terms of capabilities, tools and organization\n- Verifying the efficiency of your existing security operations program\n"
+Some have started to build the capability internally while the majority seems to rely on external parties providing managed security services for detection.\n\nFrom our viewpoint, the market for managed security services has recently exploded, flooding an ever-growing range of superlatives from a never-ending number of marketing departments. \n\nReality checks are few and far between but when actual service deliveries  get scrutinized, expectations for value propositions are often not met.
+SIEM-centric service designs build up extensive licensing and operational costs, while the value provided seems to go the opposite direction. \n\nWe will be your pilot, assist you in navigating your valuable ship through the rough Security Operations waters.\n\n- Supporting and facilitating your MSSP selection process for managed SOC\n- Reviewing the business value and quality testing the actual delivery of your currently contracted security services suppliers\n- Building the strategy and roadmap for your internal SOC in terms of capabilities, tools and organization\n- Verifying the efficiency of your existing security operations program"
   image: "/uploads/man-wearing-white-shirt-brown-shorts-and-green-backpack-672358_fotor.jpg"
   icon:
   button: